3 class hours.

 Knit, purl, cast on, bind off.

-- 20 yards worsted to bulky weight yarn in light or bright color for swatching (A)
+- 30 yards worsted weight yarn in light or bright color

 - needles in size appropriate for yarn

-With A, cast on 15 sts.
-Knit one row; set aside.
+2. Cast on 20 sts.
+Knit one row.
+Leave yarn attached, set aside.